codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 Scrum Poker for Jira has some global configuration parameters that can be configured from the administration section of your Jira application.

 To locate the global configuration navigate to the `Administration` menu, then select the entry labelled `Manage apps`.
-You will now find a section called `Scrum Poker for Jira` in the left sidebar as shown in the screenshot below:
+You will now find a section called `Scrum Poker` in the left sidebar as shown in the screenshot below:

 ![Locate the global configuration for Scrum Poker](/images/scrum-poker-configuration-locate-page.png)